Concerns are referred to the Investigating Committee (IC), following an investigation that has found the allegation(s) meet the threshold criteria.

 - require a pharmacy professional to have a medical examination

-We will write to you before the committee meets, and invite you to provide a response which the IC can consider.
+We will write to you before the committee meets and invite you to provide a ‘written representation’ or response for the IC to consider.